Lucyjpjones/lj-fscr/testing.md

 - [x] Font styling changes as expected when hovering over my button elements
 - [x] Opacity filter works as expected when hovering over icon elements
-- [x] cursor pointer is present when hovering button and link elements
+- [x] Cursor pointer is present when hovering button and link elements
 - [x] User is directed to a custom 404 page if directed to a non-existent domain

     <img src="readme/media/404-page.png">